-If someone is shopping for home decor or a new pair of designer sandals, their first priority is probably pleasure.
+If someone is shopping for home decor or a new pair of designer sandals, their priority is probably pleasure.
 The same can't be said for someone looking for insect repellant to deal with their house's ant problem.

 7. Financial Gain

-Prospects motivated by financial gain typically have more at stake than ones buying products to avoid missing out on a hot new trend.
+Prospects motivated by financial gain typically have more at stake than those buying products to avoid missing out on a hot new trend.
 That's why you have to convince them they'll be in good hands if they invest in your product or service.
 Put them at ease with legitimate results and show them what they can expect if they do business with you.

 If you're selling to a buyer motivated by aspiration, the key is to stress what they could be if they stay the course after their purchase.
-If you're selling online coursework or paid online certifications, let your prospects know about how your product can help bolster their resumes and what that can do for their career development.
+If you're selling online coursework or paid online certifications, let your prospects know how your product can help bolster their resumes and what that can do for their career development.